ONSdigital/census-rm-pubsub/README.md

 ## Prerequisites

-* An existing durable rabbitmq exchange (e.g.: `case-outbound-exchange`) that can be used to publish messages which get routed to the RM Case Service (e.g.: `Case.Responses.binding`).
+* An existing durable rabbitmq exchange (e.g.: `events`) that can be used to publish messages which get routed to the RM Case Service (e.g.: `event.response.receipt`) and to the FieldWorkAdapter.Responses

 * A GCS bucket with a [Cloud Pub/Sub notification configuration](https://cloud.google.com/storage/docs/reporting-changes).